Ilievski-Daniel/configure-django-web-server/README.md

 6. Once the playbook execution is complete, you can access your Django application by navigating to ```http://<server_public_ip>``` in your web browser.

     You should be able to see the Django administration page, that is the configuration that I have put so that nginx redirects users from ```/``` to ```/admin```.

-## Playbook

-The playbook is written in YAML and is used by Ansible to define a set of tasks to be executed on the target hosts.
-In this case, the playbook is named "Configure Django Web Server" and has the following structure:

-The playbook targets all hosts (hosts: all) and requires elevated privileges (become: true).

-The playbook consists of multiple tasks that perform various configuration steps for setting up a Django web server.

-Each task is defined with a name and utilizes different Ansible modules to carry out specific actions.
-Some of the tasks include updating the apt cache, installing packages, creating a virtual environment, cloning a Git repository, installing Python dependencies, configuring Supervisor and Nginx, and running Django management commands.

 ## GitHub Actions Workflow